zpainter/iassist/content/conferences/program-planning-manual.md

 ## Conference Schedule Format and Organization of the Program

+Tips:

+- This is a potential schedule dependent upon the location, pacing, etc. This is flexible.
+- Items that are not flexible:  Business Lunch will be on Thursday and banquet that evening.
+- Should include a day of workshops before the conference.
+- Networking is critical.
+Try to allow at least one 30 minute break each day.
+- Should be no more than 5 concurrent sessions.
+- Should be one to two plenaries or alternative structures such as fireside chats (a chance for all to be in the same room and allow announcements).
+- Should have a session for Birds of a Feather.
+- If possible, have wine and cheese for the poster sessions.
+- Need at least one slot for interest groups (at end of day).

 The conference schedule is built in OpenConf (see [Program Co-Chair Duties]({{< ref "program-planning-manual.md#pc-co-chair-duties" >}})).
 It typically follows this schedule, but changes may be made depending on circumstance.
 Any proposed major changes should be run by the IASSIST Administrative Committee.
+This uses concurrent sessions of 1 hour blocks, transitions of 15 minutes, and breaks of 30 minutes.

 |Monday|Tuesday|Wednesday|Thursday|Friday|
 |---|---|---|---|---|